 Nearby is the famous water source, Fontebranda.
 It was mentioned by Dante and Boccaccio who attributed it to the ‘bessaggine’ or the madness of the Sienese.
 Indeed, today it looks very spooky!

 Equally fascinating are the Palazzo Tolomei made famous in Dante’s Purgatory when Pia utter her dying words, ‘Remember me, for I am Pia; Siena created me, while I am destroyed by Maremma’.
 She went to her death thrown from the beautiful Gothic mullioned windows by her husband, Maremma!

 Lastly, there is the massive Rocca dei Salimbeni, home to the wealthy of Siena!
 It always makes me think of Harry Potter’s Gringotts!
 Also, the beautiful Piazza Salimbeni is worth a visit.

 Terzo di Città

-The Museum Complex of Santa Maria Della Scala is highly significant to the Via Francigena.
-It was one of the oldest hospitals in Europe .
-Originally, it was built to give assistance and hospitality to pilgrims.
-Today it is a museum complex.
-It is worth seeing the fresco cycle in the Pilgrims’ hospice that telling the story of the Hospital.
+The Museum Complex of Santa Maria Della Scala is in the Piazza del Duomo.
+It was one of the oldest hospitals in Europe and was built to give assistance and hospitality to pilgrims travelling the Via Francigena.
+There are many interesting things to see in the Museum.
+But don’t miss the fresco cycle telling the story of the Hospital in the Pilgrims’ hospice.

 Terzo di San Martino

 The district of San Martino grew around the church of San Martino.
-Then the area became an important road for pilgrims on the way to Rome.
+This area became important for pilgrims on the way to Rome.
 Today, there are many buildings and churches of historical significance to see in this district.
-Today’s pilgrim leaves the Via Francigena in Siena along this road and heads to Rome through Porta Romano.
+Today’s pilgrim leaves the Via Francigena in Siena along Via Roma and heads to Rome through Porta Romano.